Original air date: 2/6/2000 (produced in 1999)

 - Later:Marge: Okay, Lisa, I've got Furious D across the board, boxed with the three and the eight and wheeled up and down.Lisa: Mom, I think you might be developing a gambling problem.Comic Book Guy: (while wearing a "Worst Episode Ever" t-shirt) Hey, I'm watching you.

 - When the Simpsons are mulling over taking Duncan in or not:

 - Everyone Chasing You: Jockey-sized trolls chase after Homer after Homer breaks his promise to throw the horse race so they can win.

-- Heart Symbol: Parodied and deconstructed.
+- Heart Beats out of Chest: Parodied and deconstructed.
 Moe meets a beautiful woman at a horse racing track, and his heart starts beating out of his chest like in the older, wackier Golden Age of Animation cartoons (particularly the Looney Tunes and MGM cartoons directed by Tex Avery).
 When he notices this, he identifies this as the symptom of a serious medical problem, and says he has to leave for the hospital.